j2store/userguide/usps_shipping_plugin.md

 ##### 17. Handling Cost
 If you need to charge a handling cost for the shipping, you can provide it here.

+##### 18. Use test server
+USPS Shipping offers a testing suite called test server.
+Before going live, you can test your store using USPS test server feature.

+### Support
+If you still have questions, you can reach us in **support@j2store.org**

+Thankyou for using our extension.